Sometimes we want a little bit more from our conversations with people.

 3. If you could watch everything that happened in your life up until now, would you enjoy it?

-Having a movie reel of our life could be nostalgic, or it could make us relive some memories we’d rather forget.
+Having a movie reel of our life can be nostalgic, or it can make us relive some memories we’d rather forget.

 4. What do you want your “golden years” to be like?

 This question makes you first answer what you consider as your golden years.
 Are you living them now, and you don’t realize it?
 Or do you view it as some point in the future where you have x, y, and z?

 5. Would you choose fame if it meant losing those around you along the way?

 Often, fame comes with major sacrifices.
 This question can open up which of your friends would be willing to give up close relationships with their friends or family to make it to the top.

 6. What one piece of advice would you give another about life?